bl4de/research/hidden_directories_leaks/README.md

 # Summary

 It is always worth to check if one of mentioned folder exists on the web server.
 Git repository is just a disaster, as it allows to download source code of web application, as well as IntelliJ IDE project configuration folder.
-If you are suing automated scanners (like DirBuster or similar) it's worth to check if those folders already exists in your dictionary files and add them if they don't.
+If you are using automated scanners (like DirBuster or similar) it's worth to check if those folders already exists in your dictionary files and add them if they don't.

 Happy Hacking! :)